 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data, and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

-The Philippine Data Privacy Act of 2012 (Sec.
+The Philippine Data Privacy Act of 2012 (Republic Act No. 10173, Sec.
 12), outlines when processing personal employee information is allowed, such as when at least one of the following conditions exist:

 - the employee provides consent;

 - it’s necessary in order to fulfill a contractual or legal obligation with the employee or, it’s necessary in order to take steps at the request of the employee prior to entering into a contract;